fxpio/foxy/README.md

 #### Reliable

-Foxy uses the lock file of Composer, as well as NPM or Yarn lock files.
+Foxy creates mock packages of the PHP libraries containing only the asset dependencies definition file in a local folder, and simply associates these packages in the asset dependencies definition file of the project.
+Given that Foxy does not manipulate any asset dependencies, and let alone the version constraints, this allows NPM or Yarn to solve the asset dependencies without any intermediary.
+Moreover, the entire validation with the lock file and installation process is left to NPM or Yarn.

 #### Secure

-Foxy restores the Composer lock file as well as any PHP dependencies if NPM or Yarn ends with an error.
+Foxy restores the Composer lock file with all its PHP dependencies, as well as the asset dependencies definition file in the previous state, if NPM or Yarn ends with an error.

 Features
 --------